-9 signs that a short-term rental is a scam
+9 signs that a short-term rental listing is a scam

-Imagine signing a three-month lease to sublet an apartment in New York City, only to be kicked out after two weeks because subletting is not allowed in the building.
-Or paying a security deposit to reserve an apartment listing that turns out to be fake—and suddenly the email address you've been using to contact the so-called owner is no longer working.
+Imagine signing a three-month sublease for an apartment in New York City, only to be kicked out after two weeks because subletting is not allowed in the building.
+Or paying a security deposit for an apartment listing that turns out to be fake—and suddenly the email address you've been using to contact the so-called owner is no longer working.

 When the rental market has a lot of competition for apartments—as is the case in NYC now—scammers come out in force to take advantage of desperate renters.